Exceptional Student Education, M.A.

 * Applicants pursuing the Applied Behavior Analysis cognate are not required to hold or be seeking current professional teacher certification

 ** Applicants who do not meet the GPA requirement but submit a desired current GRE verbal or MAT score at or above the 50th percentile and meet all remaining admission requirements may be conditionally admitted to the program.

-***The graduate admission test may be waived for the following:
+***The graduate admission test will be waived for the following: